syncfusion-content/maui-docs/MAUI/Rating/Appearance-and-Styling.md

 # Appearance and Styling in .NET MAUI Rating (SfRating)

 When the default view is not needed, you can customize the view of .NET MAUI [`SfRating`] control.
-The [`SfRating`] control provides support to customize the size, item count, and space between rating items.
+The [`SfRating`] control provides support to customize the item size, item count, and space between rating items.

 ## Set Size